suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 * The format of the AAD is different:

-    * The SFrame Header is constructed using QUIC-style varints, instead of the variable-length integer scheme defined in SFrame.
+    * The SFrame Header is constructed using MoQT-style varints, instead of the variable-length integer scheme defined in SFrame.

     * The GroupID and GroupID are sent directly, not as the packed CTR value.